frugal-ai-challenge/frugal-ai-challenge.github.io/index.md

 - **Performance** will be measured based on metrics that reflect the real-world constraints of each task
 - **Efficiency** will be measured using [Code Carbon](https://github.com/mlco2/codecarbon), a tool for measuring energy consumption and carbon emissions of code.

-## Organizing Committee 💪

-**Sasha Luccioni *(Hugging Face)*** Sasha is the Climate Lead at Hugging Face, a global startup in responsible open-source AI, where she spearheads research, consulting and capacity-building to elevate the sustainability of AI systems.
-She is a founding member of Climate Change AI (CCAI) and a board member of Women in Machine Learning (WiML).

-**Theo Alves da Costa *(Data For Good)***  Théo specializes in Data Analytics and Artificial Intelligence (AI) applied to the social and ecological transition.
-He is the Head of "AI for Sustainability and Climate" unit at the French data-focused firm Ekimetrics and also serves as the co-president of the non-profit Data For Good.

-**Juliette Fropier *(French Ministry of Ecological Transition)*** Juliette is part of Ecolab, the innovation lab of the French Ministry of Ecological Transition.
-Ecolab works for the valorization of public data and innovative answers to the double emergency of ecological transition and digital transformation.
-As such, Ecolab is responsible for the AI & ecological transition roadmap of the French government, in conjunction with all the ministries involved in the AI national strategy

-**Yacine Jernite (*Hugging Face*)**  Yacine is the Machine Learning and Society Lead at Hugging Face, where he works on ML systems governance at the intersection of regulatory and technical tools.
-Most recently, he served as the co-organizer and data area chair for the [BigScience workshop](https://bigscience.huggingface.co/) on large language models.

-## **Advisory Board** 🪄

-Rumman Chowdhury (*Humane Intelligence*), Boris Gamazaychikov (Salesforce), Claire Monteleoni *(INRIA & University of Colorado Boulder),* David Rolnick (*McGill & Mila & Climate Change AI*), Gael Varoquaux (*INRIA*), Karteek Alahari (*INRIA*)